MicrosoftDocs/windows-dev-docs/hub/nodejs/setup-on-windows.md

 4. We recommend adding a [.gitignore file](https://help.github.com/en/articles/ignoring-files) to your Node projects.
 Here is [GitHub's default gitignore template for Node.js](https://github.com/github/gitignore/blob/master/Node.gitignore).

-## NodeJS on Windows Subsystem for Linux
+## NodeJS for production using Windows Subsystem for Linux

 Using Node.js directly on Windows is great for learning and experimenting with what you can do.
-Once you are ready to build production-ready web apps, which are typically deployed to a Linux-based server, we recommend

-, we generally recommend using Windows Subsystem for Linux (WSL) for developing Node.js web apps.
+Once you are ready to build production-ready web apps, which are typically deployed to a Linux-based server, we recommend using Windows Subsystem for Linux version 2 (WSL 2) for developing Node.js web apps.
 Many Node.js packages and frameworks are created with a *nix environment in mind and most Node.js apps are deployed on Linux, so developing on WSL ensures consistency between your development and production environments.
 To set up a WSL dev environment, see [Set up your Node.js development environment with WSL 2](./setup-on-wsl2.md).

+> [!NOTE]
+> If you are in the (somewhat rare) situation of needing to host a Node.js app on a Windows server, the most common scenario seems to be [using a reverse proxy](https://medium.com/intrinsic/why-should-i-use-a-reverse-proxy-if-node-js-is-production-ready-5a079408b2ca).
+There are two ways to do this: 1) [using iisnode](https://harveywilliams.net/blog/installing-iisnode) or [directly](https://dev.to/petereysermans/hosting-a-node-js-application-on-windows-with-iis-as-reverse-proxy-397b).
+We do not maintain these resources and recommend [using Linux servers to host your Node.js apps](https://docs.microsoft.com/azure/app-service/app-service-web-get-started-nodejs).